rya-sge/access-denied/_posts/EthenaLab-overview.md

+---
+layout: post
-# USDe Overview
+title: USDe Overview
+date:   2025-01-15
+lang: en
+locale: en-GB
+categories: programmation cryptography
+tags: machine-learning zama ML
+description: Concrete ML is an open source, privacy-preserving, machine learning framework based on Fully Homomorphic Encryption (FHE)
+image:
+isMath: false
+---

-Ethena enables the creation and redemption of a delta-neutral synthetic dollar, *USDe*, crypto's first fully-backed, onchain, scalable, and censorship-resistant form of money.
+Ethena enables the creation and redemption of a delta-neutral synthetic dollar, *USDe*,

 The mechanism backing *USDe* enables sUSDe, the first "Internet Bond" offering a crypto-native, reward-accruing asset, derived from staked asset returns (to the extent utilized in backing) and the funding and basis spread available in perpetual and futures markets.

 ## Peg Stability Mechanism

 *USDe* derives its relative peg stability from executing automated and programmatic delta-neutral hedges with respect to the underlying backing assets.

 Hedging the price change risk of the backing asset in the same size minimizes fluctuations in the backing asset price as the change in value of the collateral asset is generally offset by the change in value of the hedge.

-This enables the synthetic USD value of the backing to remain relatively stable in most market conditions.

 Ethena does not use any material leverage to margin the delta hedging derivatives positions beyond the natural state as a result of exchanges applying slight discounts to the value of backing assets to the extent used as backing and margin collateral on the initial hedge and issuance of *USDe*.